feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 > [!quote] Church-Turing thesis
 > Any effectively computable function can be carried out on a Turing machine (and so also in the lambda calculus or any of the other equivalent formalisms).

-- There is no evidence that people can compute functions that are not Turing computable.
-- An agent’s actions are a function of its abilities, its history, and its goals or preferences.
-- Computation is more than just a metaphor for intelligence; reasoning *is* computation and computation can be carried out by a computer.
+Computation is more than just a metaphor for intelligence; **reasoning is computation** and computation can be carried out by a computer.

-AI can be thought of as synthetic epistemology.
-Instead of just making hypotheses about intelligence, researches craft intelligent models.

 "Flying machines", like planes, don't look or behave like flying animals at all, yet they fly.
-Similarly, "thinking machines" don't have to mimic human thought to work.
+Similarly, "thinking machines" don't have to perfectly emulate human thought to work.

-> This also offers an approach to the question, “Can computers really think?” by considering the analogous question, “Can airplanes really fly?”
+AI can be thought of as **synthetic epistemology**.
+AI researchers craft intelligent models instead of just making hypotheses about intelligence.

 ### Agents situated in environments